elahi/stats_from_scratch_edge/docs/05_random_variables.md

 ### Handy facts about expectations

-The expectation of a constant times a random variable is the constant times the expecation of the random variable:
+The expectation of a constant times a random variable is the constant times the expectation of the random variable:

 $$
 \begin{aligned}